What is Preemption?

 Many preemption states, like Pennsylvania, Oklahoma, and Tennessee, are stuck with weak state level smokefree air laws, and local communities do not have the right to adopt stronger smokefree protections.
 Thus, people in those states continue to suffer from secondhand smoke on the job and in public places.

 Tobacco control preemption originated in 1985 in Florida, but it is now a corporate strategy used to prevent meaningful local laws on a variety of public health, environmental, and labor issues.
-Learn more at Public Health Plagued by Preemption.
+Learn more in our post Public Health Plagued by Preemption.

 Local control is at the heart of our broader goal of educating the public about the health effects caused by secondhand smoke and changing attitudes regarding smoking in ways that harm other people.
 A powerful change process unfolds as community debates the issue of secondhand smoke.
 Letters to the editor, town hall meetings, public debate, and media coverage all ensue.
 During this process, the community gains an increased understanding of the health risks associated with secondhand smoke, resulting in strong community support for a law protecting nonsmokers.
 Strong local laws serve as an example of good public health policy for other communities, and contribute to changing social norms.
 See our list of cities and states that have adopted strong smokefree laws.